Practical tips from the mouths of real mums, for how to reduce and manage your child’s screen use around the home

 Screen Rules In My Home

-The phone and iPad screen rules in my home are:
+When my kids were teenagers, the phone and iPad screen rules in my home were:

-- My kids don’t have access to their phones or iPad’s between 8.30pm-7.15am to ensure they get a good nights sleep and are ready on time for school.
+- My kids didn’t have access to their phones or iPad’s between 8.30pm-7.15am to ensure they get a good nights sleep and are ready on time for school.

-- No screens when they can see dinner is being made, to encourage them to come and help.
+- No screens when they could see dinner is being made, to encourage them to come and help.

 - I keep note of all kids’ passwords.

 - I can access their devices at any time.

 - No phones at the dinner table or while we are watching TV or a movie together.
 Instead we pop them all in a pile (on silent!) on a table away from the main living area, that way nothing disturbs our quality family time together.

 LOCK AWAY DEVICES

 For when the kids are grounded you can lock away their devices.
 The Inchargebox is an ingenious concept brought about by the tech driven world we live in, helping you to create healthy screen time boundaries.
 It’s very simple, charge your devices while locking them safely away, allowing you and especially the kids to have some ‘screen free’ time.
 Also a great way to keep tech out of the kids bedrooms at night so they can enjoy a proper nights sleep.

 What Other Mums Do In Their Own Home